 Welcome to my website!

 I am a researcher in moral, political, and legal philosophy.
-I work on several fields, including climate justice and climate ethics, environmental philosophy, global justice, animal ethics, intergenerational justice, the ethics of technological innovation, effective altruism, and citizenship theory.
+I work on several fields, including climate justice and climate ethics, environmental ethics, global justice, animal ethics, intergenerational justice, the ethics of technological innovation, effective altruism, and citizenship theory.
 I am interested in topics such as sustainability, eco-anxiety, energy transition, citizenship, human rights, and ideal and non-ideal theory.
 I am also interested in the history of philosophy, especially the moral and political philosophy of Hutcheson, Rousseau, Kant, and Rawls.

 This website provides access to information on my (short) biography, my (existing and forthcoming) publications, my (past and upcoming) talks, my teachings, and my reviewing and outreach activities.

 If you want to get in touch with me, please send an email to email@example.com